Samavia-11/PAGB/PAGB_POLICIES.md

 **Ethical Statement**

-NDU Journal establishes and maintains the highest quality of research work.
+PAGB establishes and maintains the highest quality of research work.
 It promotes freedom of expression within the cultural, constitutional, and legal framework.
-NDU Journal maintains impartiality, novelty, diversity of opinion, and avoidance of fallacies.
+PAGB maintains impartiality, novelty, diversity of opinion, and avoidance of fallacies.
 It encourages new ideas and suggestions from readers, authors, peer reviewers, and members of editorial and advisory boards.

-NDU Journal supports and uses Higher Education of Pakistan (HEC) [Guidelines](https://www.hec.gov.pk/english/services/faculty/journals/Pages/default.aspx), Committee on Publication Ethics (COPE) [Guidelines on Good Publication Practice](https://publicationethics.org/files/u7141/1999pdf13.pdf) and [Core Practices](https://publicationethics.org/).
+PAGB supports and uses Higher Education of Pakistan (HEC) [Guidelines](https://www.hec.gov.pk/english/services/faculty/journals/Pages/default.aspx), Committee on Publication Ethics (COPE) [Guidelines on Good Publication Practice](https://publicationethics.org/files/u7141/1999pdf13.pdf) and [Core Practices](https://publicationethics.org/).

-NDU Journal is committed to publishing original material only, i.e., material that has neither been published nor is under review elsewhere.
-NDU Journal uses [Turnitin software](https://www.turnitin.com/) helps to detect overlapping/ similar text in submitted manuscripts.
+PAGB is committed to publishing original material only, i.e., material that has neither been published nor is under review elsewhere.
+PAGB uses [Turnitin software](https://www.turnitin.com/) helps to detect overlapping/ similar text in submitted manuscripts.
 Duplicate Submission, Citation Manipulation, Data Fabrication/ Falsification, Improper Author Contribution or Attribution and Redundant Publications are strictly prohibited and discouraged.
 In case of any such violations, it will lead to the rejection of the manuscript submitted.

 ***Obligations of Editor(s)***